LGBTQ movements: Homophile movement (1945–1969)

 Cover of U.S. lesbian publication The Ladder from October 1957.
 The motif of masks and unmasking was prevalent in the homophile era, prefiguring the political strategy of coming out and giving the Mattachine Society its name.

 Immediately following World War II, a number of homosexual rights groups came into being or were revived across the Western world, in Britain, France, Germany, the Netherlands, the Scandinavian countries and the United States.
 These groups usually preferred the term homophile to homosexual, emphasizing love over sex.

 The homophile movement began in the late 1940s with groups in the Netherlands and Denmark, and continued throughout the 1950s and 1960s with groups in Sweden, Norway, the United States, France, Britain and elsewhere.
 ONE, Inc., the first public homosexual organization in the U.S., was bankrolled by the wealthy transsexual man Reed Erickson.
 A U.S. transgender rights journal, Transvestia: The Journal of the American Society for Equality in Dress, also published two issues in 1952.

 The homophile movement lobbied to establish a prominent influence in political systems of social acceptability.
 Radicals of the 1970s would later disparage the homophile groups for being assimilationist.
 Any demonstrations were orderly and polite.
 By 1969, there were dozens of homophile organizations and publications in the U.S., and a national organization had been formed, but they were largely ignored by the media.

+Members of the Argentine clandestine network Maricas Unidas Argentinas (MUA), possibly the first LGBTQ organization in Latin America, on the cover of the sensationalist magazine Ahora, November 1958.

+In late 1940s and 1950s Argentina, amid intensified state repression of homosexuals during the government of Juan Perón, a small clandestine mutual-aid network known as Maricas Unidas Argentinas (MUA) operated in Buenos Aires.
+Composed of maricas or locas—a social category that historically encompassed both effeminate homosexual men and people who would today be identified as travestis or trans women— the group provided solidarity and material support to those affected by police persecution and imprisonment, particularly in connection with the Devoto prison.
+Although its existence remained largely unknown for decades and was reconstructed only through later testimonies and press rediscovery, MUA is today regarded by some scholars as possibly the earliest LGBTQ organization in Argentina, and thus the earliest in Latin America.

 A 1965 gay march held in front of Independence Hall in Philadelphia, according to some historians, marked the beginning of the modern gay rights movement.
 Meanwhile, in San Francisco, the LGBTQ youth organization Vanguard was formed by Adrian Ravarour to demonstrate for equality, and Vanguard members protested for equal rights during the months of April–July 1966, followed by the August 1966 Compton's riot, where transgender street prostitutes in the poor neighborhood of Tenderloin rioted against police harassment at a popular all-night restaurant, Gene Compton's Cafeteria.